 Different tile patterns are also characteristic of Spanish Colonial design.
 If a traditional look is your thing, square and straight-set tile is the optimal choice.
 On the other hand, if you feel like you want to add some fun elements, a touch of color can create a festive appearance.
 Other popular patterns include star and cross designs, which enhance the hand-painted tile.

-For more trends in flooring, be sure to keep up-to-date with Rustico Tile and Stone and our friends at Flooring Guide.
+For more flooring trends, keep up-to-date with Rustico Tile and Stone and our friends at Flooring Guide.
 Make Every Space Count..

 Saltillo Tile Patterns